NonFlavia/CommonCore/Exam00_Milestone02/Exam00_helper.md

 - [camel_to_snake.c](work in progress)

-**do op:** you have two numbers and an operator. check which operation you have to do and print the result. really, that's it.
+**do op:** you have two numbers and an operator. check which operation you have to do and print the result. that's it.

 - [do_op.c](work in progress)

 **ft atoi:** turn a string into an int. skip spaces, check the sign and then read the numbers one by one.

-remember:

-result = result * 10 + digit
+remember: result = result * 10 + digit

 - [ft_atoi.c](work in progress)